With over 1.4 billion monthly active users, finding the best time to post on Instagram isn’t easy.

 Instagram is a great marketing platform.
 It works especially well if you know the best time to post for your industry and the type of content your audience will engage with.

 Maintaining an active presence on Instagram increases your reach and engagement.
-By knowing the exact time to post on the platform, you can maximize both your reach and engagement.
+By knowing when is the best time to post on Instagram, you can maximize both your reach and engagement.